ilanschnell/bitarray/examples/represent.md

     >>> x[0] // 16  # bit endianness: 0 little, 1 big
     1

+This means that valid values for the header byte are in the ranges 0x00 ..
+0x07 and 0x10 ..
+0x17 (inclusive).
+And only the values 0x00 and 0x10 are valid when the the serialized bitarray is empty.
 The functions `serialize()` and `deserialize()` are the recommended and fasted way to (de)serialize bitarray objects to bytes objects (and vice versa).
 The exact format of this representation is guaranteed to not change in future